hockeybuggy/recipes/baking/banana-bread.md

 2. Add eggs and bananas and mix well

-3. Stir in dry ingredients (flour, and salt)
+3. Mix soda and water.
+Set aside

-4. Mix soda and water.
-Add to mixture
+4. Stir in dry ingredients (flour, and salt)

-5. Add vanilla and lemon juice
+5. Add vanilla, soda water, and lemon juice

 6. Fold in chocolate chips